mikkybang/52weeks-project-ideas/README.md

 ## Week 6

-- Python: Create a Twitter Bot in Python Using Tweepy
+- Create a Twitter Bot in Python Using Tweepy

 ## Week 7